01Get to the Top of the Stack

 04Look Before You Weep

-Don’t conclude that a company isn’t hiring just because there’s isn't an ad in the newspaper and no sign in the window.
+Don’t conclude that a company isn’t hiring just because there isn't an ad in the newspaper or no sign in the window.
 Unless there is an urgent need, many companies will only advertise job openings on their own websites.